artem179/xv6/README.md

 ```
 *************************************
 ##The list of tasks for the last deadline
-* To add file system permissions (without group of users), to realize enter to the system by password (hash), safe change user password.
+* To add file system permissions (without group of users), to implement enter to the system by password (hash), safe change user password.
-+ To realize virtual catalogue (`/proc`).
++ To implement virtual catalogue (`/proc`).
-* To realize mechanism unreliable signals.
+* To implement mechanism unreliable signals.
 -----------------------------------------------------------------------------
 +I realxv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix
 Version 6 (v6).  xv6 loosely follows the structure and style of v6,